Karen Spärck Jones Award

-To commemorate the achievements of Karen Spärck Jones, the Karen Spärck Jones Award was created in 2008 by the British Computer Society (BCS) and its Information Retrieval Specialist Group (BCS IRSG), which is sponsored by Microsoft Research.
+To commemorate the achievements of Karen Spärck Jones, the Karen Spärck Jones Award was created in 2008 by the British Computer Society (BCS) and its Information Retrieval Specialist Group (BCS IRSG).
+Since 2024, the award has been sponsored by Bloomberg.
+Prior to 2024, it was sponsored by Microsoft Research.

-The winner of the award is invited to present a keynote talk at the European Conference on Information Retrieval (ECIR) the following year.
+The winner of the award is invited to present a keynote talk the following year alternately at the European Conference on Information Retrieval (ECIR) or the Conference of the European Chapter of the Association for Computational Linguistics (EACL).